Ajatt-Tools/mpvacious/README.md

 # Remove all spaces from the subtitle text.
 # Only makes sense for languages without spaces like Japanese.
 nuke_spaces=yes
+# if set to `yes`, the volume of the outputted audio file
+# depends on the volume of the player at the time of export
+tie_volumes=no

 # Images
 snapshot_format=webp